 ExamsWhat do I need to know about exams?

 Because of the differences in the academic systems, you will not know your exam schedule until after you arrive at your host university.
 Please refer to your program calendar to review the exam period for your host university.
 Your host university's policies do not permit you to reschedule any exams, request alternate assessments or arrange to have your exams proctored in the United States.
 If this occurs, IFSA-Butler cannot assist you in conducting a grade query or academic follow-up for the course in which you made this arrangement.
 You will need to complete and submit all academic work prior to departing the program.

 How will my home university know what my classes were and what grades I received?

 After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at Maynooth University.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.

 What are my housing options?

 All IFSA-Butler students live on campus in new university housing.
 Rooms are arranged into student apartments, with six students in each apartment sharing a kitchen/living room.
 Each student has a single bedroom with private bathroom and Internet access.
 A typical apartment consists of one U.S. and one European visiting student and four Irish full-degree students, though this arrangement may vary.
-There is no meal plan at NUI, Maynooth, so you will have to use your shared kitchen facility to prepare meals.
+There is no meal plan at Maynooth University, so you will have to use your shared kitchen facility to prepare meals.
 There are also convenience stores, restaurants, and pubs on and around campus.
 You will not have a telephone in your room or in your flat, which is common for Irish students.